 Analogically, the calculations are the same for subtraction.

 2. Modular multiplication

 (A * B) mod C = (A mod C * B mod C) mod C

-Such an equation may be useful when the numbers are big and we don't know the modulo of that large number instantly.
-Let's have a look at the same example (A = 11, B = 7, C = 4) - do you know on the spot the result of 77 mod 4?
-Sounds like 11 mod 4, 7 mod 4 and 9 mod 4 are easier to calculate:
+Such an equation may be useful when dealing with big numbers, and we don't know the modulo of that large number instantly.
+Let's have a look at the same example (A = 11, B = 7, C = 4) - can you find the result of 77 mod 4 on the spot?
+11 mod 4 and 7 mod 4 are easier to calculate: